Family law property order enforcement

-Are you separated and seeking a property order with your former partner?
-Do you have property orders that are not being complied with by your former partner?
+Are you separated and seeking a family law property order with your former partner?
+Do you have a family law property order that is not being complied with by your former partner?
 There are options for you to resolve and enforce the Order.
 Find out more from our Brisbane family lawyers Brisbane City and North Brisbane.

-It is unwise to just ignore an Order which binds you made in a Family Law proceeding.
-If an Order has been made with which a party does not agree, there are options to appeal the Order to the authority of a superior Court.
-Simply ignoring the Order can result very unfavourably for the defaulting party.
+It is unwise to just ignore an Order made in a Family Law proceeding which binds you.
+If an Order has been made with which a party does not agree, if there are sufficient grounds, there may be an option to appeal the Order to the authority of a superior Court.
+You must ensure however that you comply with strict requirements relating to appeals, including the time for making an appeal.
+However, simply ignoring the Order can result very unfavourably for the defaulting party.

 In the recent case of Kerrigan & Nott (No.2) FCCA 2147 (28 August 2017), Judge Riley of the Federal Circuit Court of Australia in Melbourne made a family law property order that within 7 days an officer of the Victorian Police or other enforcement officer evict the Respondent from the subject property by force if necessary and that the Applicant have sole power to effect the sale of the property.
 Additionally, the Court ordered that the Respondent pay the Applicants legal fees and costs associated to bring the matter to Court.